Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

     u16 file;
 };
 ```
-This structure is then iterated through to find which file to read from for Pokemon with forms.
+This structure is then iterated through to find which file to read from for Pokémon with forms.

 Adding new forms is then exactly just like adding new species, just adding the new data to all the folders necessary.
 We use ``SPECIES_*`` constants just about everywhere we can--the new form data is no exception, with each form data getting a constant, i.e. ``SPECIES_MELOETTA_PIROUETTE`` or ``SPECIES_KYUREM_BLACK``.